FLC 6: Leading Safe, Caring, and Inclusive Schools

 Using current literature in the area of safe, caring, and inclusive schools, this course will help learning leaders to reflect, apply, and collaboratively plan for a whole-school approach for safety and belonging that supports students’ cognitive, social, emotional and physical growth and development.
 Participants in this field-led course will explore how school leaders build, communicate and nurture a shared vision for safe, caring and inclusive schools, within divisional and provincial frameworks, that reflects the needs of the community.
 This includes the way that leaders set direction, build relationships within the school and the wider community, and how they create collaborative teams, structures and processes that ensure that students’ educational needs remain at the heart of all decision-making.

-Cheryl Chuckry The instructor for this course is Cheryl Chuckry, who works as a Staff Officer in the Professional and French Language Services Department at The Manitoba Teachers’ Society.
-Her current portfolio includes designing and delivering professional development for teachers and school leaders across the province, as well as overseeing the Collaborative Learning Team Grants initiative.
-Cheryl’s experience in K-12 education over a 25 year period includes various roles such as teacher, resource teacher, divisional curriculum consultant, program leader, vice principal, principal and COSL Director.
+Sascha Epp is a Staff Officer in the Professional & French Language Services Department and the Instructor for this course.
+Sascha works as a Staff Officer in the Professional and French Language Services Department at The Manitoba Teachers’ Society.
+Her current portfolio includes designing and delivering professional development for teachers and school leaders across the province, as well as overseeing the Collaborative Team Learning Grants initiative.
+Sascha’s experience in education over a 20-year period includes various roles such as a K-12 teacher, divisional lead teacher, vice principal, principal and school board trustee.

 $650 (MTS Members)